blackjax-devs/sampling-book/book/algorithms/mclmc.md

 # Microcanonical Langevin Monte Carlo

 This is an algorithm based on https://arxiv.org/abs/2212.08549 ({cite:p}`robnik2023microcanonical`, {cite:p}`robnik2023microcanonical2`).
-A website with detailed information about the algorithm can be found [here](https://microcanonical-monte-carlo.netlify.app/).
+A website with detailed information can be found [here](https://microcanonical-monte-carlo.netlify.app/).
+The algorithm is provided in both adjusted (i.e. with an Metropolis-Hastings step) and unadjusted versions; by default we use "MCLMC" to refer to the unadjusted version.

 The original derivation comes from thinking about the microcanonical ensemble (a concept from statistical mechanics), but the upshot is that we integrate the following SDE: